c8r/blog/posts/introducing-kit.md

   documentation
   testing
 excerpt:
-  While working on various React projects and component libraries, we started to feel that the currently available tools for developing, documenting, and testing components require a lot of boilerplate and overhead and can end up taking much more time than you'd expect.
+  We’ve enjoyed watching the ecosystem of tools for developing React components evolve over the past few years.
+  In using some of these tools in our own projects, we started to notice that many of them require a lot of custom setup and overhead.
 ---

 # Introducing Kit: Maximizing Code Reuse for Component Development, Documentation, and Testing